mrpedrobraga/mrpedrobraga.github.io/nano/articles/custom_types.md

 ### Custom data formats

 You can tag together two or more types to create (your first) a linear structure that stores several values side by side on memory.
+This kind of type is called an 'array'.

 ```nano
 type NamedInt = [ string, int ]